MaxDragonheart/OpenGeoData/README.md

 <img src="docs/img/logo.png" alt="OpenGeoData logo" style="width:150px; height:auto;"/>

 ## About OpenGeoData
-OpenGeoData is a project that borns with the ambition of became a platform useful to citizens and technicians for share geographic public data.
+OpenGeoData is a project that born with the ambition of became a platform useful to citizens and technicians for share geographic public data.
-OpenGeoData use [Django](https://www.djangoproject.com/), borns as cloud based platform thanks to [Docker](https://www.docker.com/).
+OpenGeoData use [Django](https://www.djangoproject.com/), born as cloud based platform thanks to [Docker](https://www.docker.com/).

 ## Building the image
 1. Clone the repository: